amblina/katacoda-scenarios/tutorial4/step5.md

 #### Pipe dreams

-In the previous step we discussed two useful operators: `>` and `>>` which can be used to create new files from the output of commands.
+In the previous step we discussed two useful operators, `>` and `>>`, which can be used to create new files from the output of commands.
 We discussed how you might want to do this to save the output and run new commands on the output.

-However, creating a new file everytime you want to check the output of a command is a faff - particularly if you're not interested in saving the contents of a command for other purposes.
+However, creating a new file every time you want to check the output of a command is a faff - particularly if you're not interested in saving the contents of a command for other purposes.